flatironinstitute/gp-shootout/README.md

 including our implementation of the equispaced Fourier method (EFGP).
 We also generate figures and tables for the paper.

-Authors: Phillip R Greengard, Alex H Barnett, Manas Rachh.
+Authors: Philip R Greengard, Alex H Barnett, Manas Rachh.

 ### Installation